johnynek/bosatsu/README.md

 ## Use cases

-Currently we have only implemented type-checking, the package system, and an interpretter to evalute expressions.
+Currently we have only implemented type-checking, the package system, and an interpreter to evalute expressions.
 This could already be useful if you want to give some programmability to configuration that can load, type-check and evaluate the configuration before executing the rest of the scala or java code.